kosior3kt/localBookmark/README.md

 $ g++ -g -std=c++20 ../main.cpp -o betterCD
 $ export PATH=$PATH:$(pwd)
 ```
+(if it physically pains You to add garbage directories to Your PATH, just create symlink to executable or move it to directory within existing PATH, or sth)
 ### IMPORTANT - program requires you to set your XDG_CONFIG_HOME variable (suggested location is ~/.config).
 If You don't know what You are doing, first of all, You are about to have a great time :), second of all, just copy these:
 ```